dncky0-cell/example-2/README.md

 Hey!
-Me again, this is a different python script, used for ai websites, its a minecraft chatbot!
+Me again applying for hiddendevs off-site programmer role, this is a different python script, used for ai websites, its a minecraft chatbot!

 For proof of ownership, I shared a photo of the netlify dashboard, showing me having access to the website!